 Many people do not realize how difficult it is to win in betting, and you will not be able to find profitable bets until you start evaluating the matches yourself.
-However, you need to start somewhere, and this will certainly help improve your understanding of probability.
+However, you need to start somewhere, for example on the Parimatch website and this will certainly help improve your understanding of probability.
 Once you develop your knowledge, access better information, and experiment with different inputs and pricing methods, you can begin to find legitimate betting opportunities.

 While we will provide an example of pricing for a football match in this article, it is important to note that you do not have to do the “hard work” of pricing in the betting market yourself.
 Some people prefer to trust the market using information provided by an effective bookmaker, such as Bookmaker Pinnacle, and look for discrepancies in their offerings with other bookmakers.

 You may be using Pinnacle’s tennis odds and rescaling them to the odds of other bookmakers, then placing your bets.
 Or, you can use NBA team metrics to calculate the odds of one team overtaking another (and by how much) to calculate the odds of a money line or handicap bet.
 However, we can consider such examples (and their potential pitfalls) in other materials, and today we will talk specifically about the assessment of football matches.